NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Storm Form.md

 You can transform into an elemental.
-Once per day, you can cast [[Spells/Elemental Form|Elemental Form]] as a 7th-rank primal innate spell, but you can only choose the air elemental form.
+Once per day, you can cast [[Elemental Form|Elemental Form]] as a 7th-rank primal innate spell, but you can only choose the air elemental form.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*